huangjie-nn/dsa-preparation/README.md

-# leetcode journal
-This repo records my daily leetcode practice.
-It is organized by category.
+# Data structure and algorithm study notes

+This repo contains study notes about data structure and algorithm